 When you’re recording, wear headphones.
 If nothing else, use the ear buds that came with your phone to monitor yourself.

 Even if, like me, you’re only recording yourself talking, wear headphones.
 You must know what the mic is picking up.

 In a controlled environment like a studio, you’ll know what’s going on, but there will still be surprises.
 Did the recorder conk out?
 Did you just find a new angle that makes the mike pop?
-Are the gardeners outside suddenly loud enough to bleed through?
+Are the gardeners outside suddenly loud enough the leaf blowers bleed through?

 Whatever it is, you want to know about it while you’re recording, not while you’re editing.